Contact: Dr. Cherilyn Hultquist, AEHS Graduate Program Coordinator

 Expectations for satisfactory graduate level student performance are detailed in the Academic Policies section of this catalog.

 Petition to Graduate

-Candidates of MS AEHS must petition to graduate at least one semester prior to completion of their degree requirements.
+Candidates of MS, AEHS must petition to graduate at least one semester prior to completion of their degree requirements.

 Program of Study

-The Master of Science in Applied Exercise and Health Science program is offered in a traditional model of curriculum instruction over four consecutive semesters beginning each fall semester.
+The Master of Science with a major in Applied Exercise and Health Science program is offered in a traditional model of curriculum instruction over four consecutive semesters beginning each fall semester.
 Most program classes will be scheduled in late afternoons and early evenings to allow working professionals to pursue advanced preparation with minimum disruption to ongoing career commitments.
 The curriculum is comprised of 36 semester hours divided into AEHS Core, Concentration Core, Capstone Experience, and approved electives.

 Students admitted to the program will work closely with the Graduate Program Coordinator to develop their program of study.
 Any changes to the program of study must be approved by the Graduate Program Coordinator.